softwaresaved/NGCMGSoton-2015-06-21/novice/python/03-visualisation.md

 this package is the de facto standard.
 First,
-we will import the `pyplot` module from `matplotlib` and use two of its functions to create and display a heat map of our data:
+we will import the `pyplot` module from `matplotlib` and use two of its functions to create and display a heat map of our data from the previous topic:

 ~~~ {.python}
 from matplotlib import pyplot